Our impact

 96 percent

-The relief offered by PAN’s financial assistance is universally felt among PAN grant recipients and healthcare providers alike.
-Our annual survey finds that 9 out of 10 healthcare providers agree that PAN’s assistance programs improve quality of life, decrease stress for the whole family, make grant recipients more likely to take their medications, and improve overall health.
+The relief offered by PAN Foundation’s financial assistance is universally felt among PAN grant recipients and healthcare providers alike.
+Our annual survey finds that 9 out of 10 healthcare providers agree that PAN Foundation’s assistance programs improve quality of life, decrease stress for the whole family, make grant recipients more likely to take their medications, and improve overall health.

 Improved health outcomes